Tropical Storm Wipha: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Wipha (Crising) in each province.
+The white line represents the best track.

 On July 16, the National Disaster Risk Reduction and Management Council (NDRRMC) raised a blue alert for Wipha, while the Department of Health declared a white alert on July 19.
 When Wipha intensified into a tropical storm on July 18, PAGASA issued Tropical Cyclone Wind Signal No. 2 warnings over the entire provinces of Apayao, Babuyan Islands, Cagayan, Ilocos Norte, Isabela, Kalinga, eastern Ifugao and Mountain Province, northern and central Abra, and northern Ilocos Sur.
 Meanwhile, Tropical Cyclone Wind Signal No. 1 was hoisted for the entire provinces of Benguet, Camarines Norte, Catanduanes, La Union, Nueva Vizcaya, Polillo Islands, Quirino, northern Aurora, Camarines Sur, and Pangasinan, northeastern Nueva Ecija, and the rest of Abra, Ifugao, Ilocos Sur, and Mountain Province.
 Classes in some areas of the country were also suspended on July 18 and 19.
 The Philippine National Police deployed 3,000 personnel for rescue missions and placed 7,000 others on standby.

 A yellow warning level was raised on the Chico River in Tabuk, Kalinga due to heavy rains.
 The Philippine Coast Guard suspended search operations for victims of the 2021–2022 Luzon sabungero disappearances in Taal Lake in Batangas.
 The Ipo, Ambuklao and Binga Dams opened their floodgates due to increased rainfall.
 A liquor ban was declared in Tuguegarao and Isabela, while a red alert was declared in Cagayan, with forced evacuations ordered in coastal municipalities.